 Jansen and gallegos’s poem-stories of new lives in Aotearoa New Zealand are hard-edged and at the same time tender.
 Maybe this new land will slowly become a home?
 Maybe mud and stones and spirits from the past will never let that happen?
 Maybe we will never let that happen?
 There are no easy answers here, but All of Us lets us listen to the human heart, beating. – Lynn Jenner

-Available from October 2018 from Landing Press and good New Zealand bookstores.
+Available from Landing Press and good New Zealand bookstores.

 See the video of the title poem from the collection here.

 All of Us: the video

 Landing Press is a small cooperative press based in Wellington.
 It will focus mainly, but not entirely, on poetry that many people can enjoy.